From the moment you meet Philippa ... she is intoxicating – thoughtful, respectful, honest ....

 • Ford School of Public Policy, University of Michigan, Lecturer, Fall 2024, Winter 2025.

-• SNF Agora Institute at Johns Hopkins, Visiting Fellow and Lecturer, 2023-24.
+• SNF Agora Institute at Johns Hopkins, Visiting Fellow 2023-24 and Lecturer Spring 2024.

 • Federal support from the Asian Pacific American Initiatives Pool, administered by the Smithsonian Asian Pacific American Center, for We Should Talk.